Princh

-Princh is a Danish software company that was founded in 2015.
-Princh develos cloud printing and electronic payment products and is headquartered in the city of Aarhus, Denmark.
+Princh is a Danish software company, which is headquartered in Aarhus, Denmark.
+Founded in 2015, Princh develops cloud printing and electronic payment products.
+The company is headquartered in the city of Aarhus, which is in the country of Denmark.

-Based on the idea of the sharing economy, Princh is building a global network of printers.
-Via a smartphone or web app, users can locate a printer nearby, get directions to go there and print and pay for the print job.
-The product is available as native mobile apps for Android and iOS, as well as on web and desktop products for businesses and libraries.
+While utilizing a smartphone or web app, users can locate a nearby printer to their current location, get directions to access said printer, and/or authorize a print and pay for the print job in question.
+The product is available as a native mobile apps for Android and iOS, as well as on web and desktop products for businesses and libraries.
 The app connects a network of printer owners and users around the world.
-Princh supports all types of printable files.
+Princh supports an array of printable files.

 History

 The company was founded in 2015.
-During the first months, the headquarters were located at the Navitas building, at the harbour of Aarhus.
-Later in 2015, the company signed an investment deal with a private investor, allowing Princh to move to bigger offices and expand the team.
 The company is currently based in the southern part of Aarhus.
 The Princh printing service was officially launched on June 23, 2015.

 Currently, Princh is available as a service in a multitude of locations such as print shops, libraries, hotels, or universities.
 Princh is a popular printing and payment product among libraries and can among other places be found in Denmark, Sweden, Norway, Germany, United Kingdom, United States, and Canada.